Unity-Technologies/terraform-google-http-ingress-internal/docs/Created.md

 then an output value from that invocation can be accessed via an expression like `module.NAME.ip[0]`.
-Below, output values will often be documented using similar full expression.
+Below, output values will often be documented using similar full expressions.
 Sometimes, a shorter form like `.ip[0]` or even `ip[0]` will be used.